thanasisn/SDR_enhancement_LAP/article/article.md

 It has direct practical application in industries related to energy and agricultural production.
 The variability of its intensity can impose difficulties in predicting the yield and in designing the specifications of the appropriate equipment.
-A significant portion of the relevant research has been focused on predicting the renewable energy production in a fine timescale and in near real-time [for a review see @Inman2013; @Graabak2016].
+A significant portion of the relevant research has been focused on predicting renewable energy production in a fine timescale and in near real-time [for a review see @Inman2013; @Graabak2016].